 Tata Harrier is the best-looking Tata car ever

-The expo floors in the year 2020 will see another Tata Harrier, one with 7 seats though.
-Tata will showcase the 7-seater version of the Harrier which was showcased as Buzzard at the 2019 Geneva Motor Show.
-The 7 seater Buzzard has a similar face as the Harrier, but right after the B-pillar, Buzzard has a different design to accommodate 7 seats on the inside.
+The Expo floors in the year 2020 will see another Tata Harrier, one with 7 seats though.
+It's the Tata Gravitas.
+The company will showcase the 7-seater version of the Harrier, which was showcased as Buzzard at the 2019 Geneva Motor Show.
+The 7-seater Buzzard has a similar face as the Harrier, but right after the B-pillar, Buzzard has a different design to accommodate 7 seats on the inside.

-The vehicle will feature a BS-6 compliant 170ps 2.0L diesel engine, in conjunction with a Hyundai sourced automatic .
-The Buzzard is expected to carry a different name here in India, which is rumoured to be Cassini.
-Tata Motors will price it a tad bit higher in comparison to the 5 seat Harrier.
+The vehicle will feature a BS-6 compliant 170PS 2.0L diesel engine, in conjunction with a Hyundai-sourced automatic gearbox.
+The Gravitas is expected to carry a different name here in India, which is rumoured to be Cassini.
+Tata Motors will price it a tad bit higher in comparison to the 5-seat Harrier.
 It will also get a panoramic sunroof and an AWD system on offer as an option.

-Tata Buzzard will be the 7-seater version of the Harrier
+Tata Gravitas will be the 7-seater version of the Harrier

 Tata Nexon Facelift and Nexon EV